bielikb/scrumdinger/README.md

 I created this repo to learn & explore the [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) that was made by [Brandon Williams](https://www.twitter.com/mbrandonw) and [Stephen Celis](https://www.twitter.com/stephencelis).

 Instead of starting with greenfield Xcode project I decided to pickup the final version of Scrumdinger app, that seemed to me to be just at the right size for this exercise.
-I took the official Apple tutorial prior to starting migrating it to CA, prior familiarity with the Scrumdinger project was thus considered a plus.
+I walked through the official Apple tutorial prior to starting the project migration to CA.
+The familiarity with the Scrumdinger project was a plus.
+When it comes down to Composable Architecture, it comes with plenty of examples and case-studies that showcase how to tackle most of the common challenges.
+This was great resource at the times I felt litlle bit stucked with the migration.

 I decided to open-source my findings to help others and me to improve the understanding of the Composable Architecture.

 _**Note:**_